niluxv/secmem-proc/README.md

 ## Anti-tracing

-The hardening methods employed by this crate can be devided into two groups:
+The hardening methods employed by this crate can be divided into two groups:

  - security related process hardening, and
  - anti-tracing.